Upcoming Events

 Read more

-The first part of the board meeting on reports and public topics is open to all SFB members.
+The board meetings include reports, public topics, and various which are open to all SFB members.
+Personal and financial matters won’t be public and will be discussed after the public part.
 Webex links for online participation will be sent out on the previous Friday.
 Attendance on-site is possible.

 Venue